Yom Kippur War: Response in Syria

 In Syria, Colonel Rafik Halawi, the Druze commander of an infantry brigade that had collapsed during the Israeli breakthrough, was executed before the war even ended.
 He was given a quick hearing and sentenced to death; his execution was immediate.
 Military historian Zeev Schiff referred to him as Syria's "sacrificial lamb".
 The Syrians however offered vehement denials that Halawi was executed and expended great efforts trying to debunk the allegation.
-They claimed he was killed in battle with Israel and threatened severe punishment to anyone repeating the allegation of execution.
+They said he was killed in battle with Israel and threatened severe punishment to anyone repeating the allegation of execution.

 Their concern stemmed from a desire to maintain Syrian Druze loyalty to Assad's regime and prevent Syrian Druze from siding with their co-religionists in Israel.
 On 7 July 1974, Halawi's remains were removed from a Syrian military hospital and he was interred in Damascus at the "Cemetery of the Martyrs of the October War" in the presence of many Syrian dignitaries.
 One analyst noted that the presence of so many high-level officials was unusual and attributed it to Syrian efforts to quell any suggestion of execution.